CMU-IDS-Spring-2024/building-an-interactive-data-science-dashboard-Prakruthi12345/README.md

 3. Are there any other features you wish were present in your dashboard to either make discovery easier or to explore alternative aspects of the dataset?

 I feel that perhaps the time of day at which the incident occured could have been explored.
-This would help us better understand whether there are certain times of the day when fatal accidental overdoses occur and if there are preventative measures that we as a society can put in place during those peak hours specifically.
+This would help us better understand whether there are certain times of the day when fatal accidental overdoses occur more frequently and if there are preventative measures that we as a society can put in place during those peak hours specifically.